DetAtHome/Interceptor/ReadMe.md

 # USB Interceptor
 Man in the middle of your USB Connection between Desktop and Appliance

+## DISCLAIMER
+Of course no warranty whatsoever.
+Do not even think of using this stuff in mission critical environement, it's all done in "Spikemode" so no TDD applied (shame on me)
+All work in progress, maybe I'll have it released somewhen in the future.

 ## What it does
 It "cuts in half" your USB Wire and allows you to intercept all the traffic in between.
 Originally it is intended to intercept G-Code commands sent to a CNC mill and introspect them for additional actions.